The Gourishankar

 The Gourishankar is a progressive rock band from Russia formed in 2001 by university friends guitarist Alexandr "Nomy" Agranovich (a.k.a.
 Agranson) and keyboardist Doran Usher in the Russian provincial city Syktyvkar.

 In 2002 the band released their debut demo tape Integral Symphony followed in 2003 by their first studio album, Close Grip.
 Their second studio album 2nd Hands, was recorded in 2006 and was released by Unicorn Digital on March 15, 2007.
 The album revealed their unique style of music, which blends many musical genres.
 2nd Hands was nominated for the Prog Awards 2007 within "Best Foreign Band" section, nominated for best debut of the year at Deutsche progressive pages and took second place.
-The album became the best-selling release in 2007 on the label Unicorn Digital.
-Close Grip was rereleased by Unicorn Digital in 2008.

-In 2015, the jazz label ArtBeat Music was all deluxe editions heritage group called the 1st Decade, including rare recordings and demo tapes, as an anthology.
-It was also released edition classic album 2nd Hands on vinyl.

-The third studio album The World Unreal was released at Russia on January 14, 2016 through ArtBeat Music.
+In 2015, the jazz label ArtBeat Music was all deluxe editions heritage group called the 1st Decade.
+The third studio album The World Unreal was released at Russia on January 14, 2016.